-Sharon e-mailed the Kitchen Shrink that she wanted to cook black-eyed peas for New Year’s Day but wasn’t sure how to prepare them so that her family would like them.
+A viewer recently e-mailed me that she wanted to cook black-eyed peas for New Year’s Day but wasn’t sure how to prepare them so that her family would like them.
 Serving black-eyed peas on New Year’s Day to bring good luck and prosperity has been a tradition in the South-East since the Civil War and there are lots of ways to serve them.

 Black-eyed peas are available dried, canned, frozen, and occasionally in the produce section rehydrated so they will cook quickly.
 If you have dried black-eyed peas, see my cooking instructions below.
 If you have frozen, or rehydrated, cook them following package directions.
 And, if you have canned ones, just drain and rinse them.
-Once you have cooked beans, they can be combined with rice and ham or sausage for a traditional Hoppin’ John, combined iwth cooked greens and ham, tossed with dressing for a salad or “Texas Caviar,” pureed and seasoned for a dip, or (my favorite) made into cakes and served with a delicious sauce.
-Check out my recipe for Black-Eyed Pea Cakes with Salsa Mayonnaise.
+Once you have cooked beans, they can be combined with rice and ham or sausage for a traditional Hoppin’ John, combined with cooked greens and ham, tossed with dressing for a salad or “Texas Caviar,” pureed and seasoned for a dip, or (my favorite) made into cakes and served with a delicious sauce.
+Check out my recipes for Black-Eyed Pea Cakes with Salsa Mayonnaise and Ham, Potato, and Black-eyed Pea Salad with Creamy Garlic dressing.

 If you have dried black-eyed peas, here’s how to cook them: